intel-analytics/ipex-llm/docs/docs/APIdocs/Losses/ClassNLLCriterion.md

  Due to the behaviour of the backend code, it is necessary to set sizeAverage to false when calculating losses in non-batch mode.

+ Note that if the target is `-1`, the training process will skip this sample.
+ In other words, the forward process will return zero output and the backward process will also return zero `gradInput`.

  By default, the losses are averaged over observations for each minibatch.
 However, if the field `sizeAverage` is set to false, the losses are instead summed for each minibatch.